realperlon/variation-frontend/README.md

 Possible next steps:
 * allow to customize what columns are being shown
-* add some graphics, e.g. a view where a selected gene is located on a chromosome, like [karyotypeSVG](https://github.com/andreasprlic/karyotypeSVG)
+* add some graphics, e.g. a view where on a chromosome a selected gene is located, like [karyotypeSVG](https://github.com/andreasprlic/karyotypeSVG)